 Bottle Brush Tree Growth Rate

 Your bottle brush tree will grow fairly slowly but you should still choose a planting location that provides ample headroom.
-Most varieties will reach between 6 and 15 feet tall, but small cultivars such as the dwarf bottle brush (Callistemon citrinus 'Little John') will reach only a petite 3 feet in height.
-The growth of the tree depends on the amount of sunlight, the climate, the water and even the soil.
-Although the plants can sometimes grow slowly they're worth the wait, producing showy flowers reliably throughout their 20- to 40-year lifespan.
+Most selections reach between 6 and 15 feet tall, but small cultivars such as the dwarf bottle brush (Callistemon citrinus 'Little John,' zones 8-10) will reach only a petite 3 feet in height, placing it in the shrub category.
+The growth of the tree or shrub depends on the amount of sunlight it receives, the climate, the water and even the soil.
+Although the plants can sometimes grow slowly, they're worth the wait, producing showy flowers reliably throughout their 20- to 40-year lifespan.

 Care and Maintenance

 Water your bottle brush plant frequently after you plant it.
 After that, keep the soil around the plant moist but never wet or soggy.
-Withhold water during the winter months.
-This allows the plant to rest and go dormant.
+Withhold supplemental water during the winter months, allowing the plant to rely on natural rainfall.
+This allows the plant to enter a resting phase.
 Resume watering in the spring.
-Feed the plant with a slow-release 8-8-8 fertilizer once in the spring and again in the summer.
+Fertilize the plant with a slow-release 8-8-8 fertilizer once in the spring and again in the summer.
 To encourage more blossoms, snip spent flowers at their base.

 Pruning also encourages flowering since the plant will then put more energy into flowering than it does growing new branches.
 Lightly prune the new growth rather than the older existing wood near the center of the tree.
 If the plant fails to flower after a spring pruning, don't worry.
 Simply remove less of the new growth when pruning next year.